Notorious gangster Lester M. Gillis, aka “Baby Face” Nelson

 Nelson was joined by his wife and remained in California until May, 1933.
 While Chase stayed in Sausalito, Nelson departed to Long Beach, Indiana, where he lived for several months.
 While in Indiana, Nelson met several criminals, including Homer Van Meter, and occasionally accompanied them to San Antonio, Texas.
 Nelson may have made his original connection with the Dillinger gang during this period.

 In December, 1933, Nelson contacted Chase and they remained together for almost a year.
 During this time, a man was shot and killed in Minneapolis.
 The perpetrators were reportedly in an automobile bearing California license plates which were eventually traced to a car owned by Nelson.

-The Federal Bureau of Investigation (FBI) learned of the gang’s location on April 22, 1934, and special agents proceeded to the Little Bohemia Lodge.
+The FBI learned of the gang’s location on April 22, 1934, and special agents proceeded to the Little Bohemia Lodge.
 Barking dogs alerted the gangsters to the impending FBI raid.
 The gangsters escaped in the dark, leaving a few women associates, including Helen Gillis, behind.

 Nelson fled to a nearby home and forced his way in with two hostages.
 Shortly thereafter, Special Agents J. C. Newman and W. Carter Baum arrived at the scene with a local constable.
 When their car stopped, the diminutive Nelson, who stood only five feet four inches high and weighed 133 pounds, rushed to the car and ordered the occupants to get out.
 Before they could comply, Nelson shot all three men, instantly killing Special Agent Baum with a series of shots from his automatic pistol.